Molecule-Serverless/molecule-artifact/README.md

 Commands:

-	# in molecule-bench dir, enter the docker env
+	# in molecule-benchmarks dir, enter the docker env
 	./docker_run.sh

 	# in the /env dir, if the node_modules is empty, execute the following instructiosn